aauren/rtorrent-exporter/README.md

     in the following:
     * Initial load of the tracker label may be slow to populate depending on how many torrents you have
     * Each restart of rtorrent-exporter will cause a cascade of requests to the rtorrent server to initially populate the cache
-  * You can tune how many requests are made at once by setting: `-rtorrent.trackers.cache.max-parallel-requests`
+  * You can tune how many requests are made at once by setting: `--rtorrent.trackers.cache.max-parallel-requests`
-  * You can affect when trackers are considered stale within the cache by adjusting: `-rtorrent.trackers.cache.min-age` and `-rtorrent.trackers.cache.max-age`
+  * You can affect when trackers are considered stale within the cache by adjusting: `--rtorrent.trackers.cache.min-age` and `--rtorrent.trackers.cache.max-age`

 By default all of the above options are enabled, unless you disable them specifically.